Laborizer/WeatherApp/README.md

 * OpenWeatherAPI - version 2.5

 ## Setup
-For now to install:
+To install:

 1. Download the project.
-2. Open the project in XCode
+2. Open and import the project in XCode
 3. Run the project using XCode with either an emulator or a real device.

 ## Features